 - Legend 5 (3696 MMR)

-Ancient is where you get a flavor of the big leagues.
-They are among the top non-professional players, showcasing high mechanical skills and a deep understanding of the meta, optimal item builds, and hero synergy.
-They have excellent teamwork and coordination, and they know when to play plays, like doing smoke ganks or taking out Roshan.
+At Ancient, you start to experience higher-level play.
+These players are loosely known as the best non-professional players with their advancing mechanical skills and better understanding of the meta, best item builds, and understanding of hero synergy.
+They have excellent teamwork and coordination, and they know when to make plays, like doing smoke ganks or taking out Roshan.

 - Ancient 1 (3850 MMR)